Iliad: Exposition (Books 1–4)

 The story begins with an invocation to the Muse.
-The events take place towards the end of the Trojan War, fought between the Trojans and the besieging Achaeans.
+The events take place towards the end of the Trojan War, fought between the Trojans and the besieging Achaeans (Homer interchangeably refers to the Greeks as "Achaeans", "Argives" or "Danaans").
 The Achaean forces consist of armies from many different Greek kingdoms, led by their respective kings or princes.
 Agamemnon, king of Mycenae, acts as commander for these united armies.

+After nine years of fighting, the Achaeans had sacked some towns allied with Troy, and captured two maidens, Chryseis and Briseis.
+Agamemnon, the leader, took Chryseis as his concubine; Achilles, the Achaeans' greatest warrior, took Briseis.

-Chryses, a priest of Apollo, offers Agamemnon and the Achaeans wealth for the return of his daughter Chryseis, held captive by Agamemnon.
-Although most of the Achaeans are in favour of the offer, Agamemnon refuses.
-Chryses prays for Apollo's help, and Apollo sends a plague to afflict the Achaean army.
-After nine days of plague, Achilles, the leader of the Myrmidon forces and aristos achaion ("best of the Greeks"), calls an assembly to deal with the problem.
+Chryses, father of Chryseis and a priest of Apollo, offered Agamemnon a large ransom for the return of his daughter.
+Agamemnon refused, against the wishes of the other Achaeans, and insulted the priest.

+The priest asks Apollo for vengeance, and Apollo inflicts a plague upon the Achaeans to punish them for the rudeness of Agamemnon to his priest.
+After nine days of plague, Achilles, the leader of the Myrmidon forces and aristos achaion ("best of the Greeks"), calls for an assembly.

 Under pressure, Agamemnon agrees to return Chryseis to her father but decides to take Achilles's slave, Briseis, as compensation.
 Viewing Agamemnon's decision as a huge dishonour in front of the assembled Achaean forces, Achilles furiously declares that he and his men will no longer fight for Agamemnon.
 Odysseus returns Chryseis to her father, causing Apollo to end the plague.